 Test it and if you get good results you can scale your budget.

-Guest posting can be very valuable to not only gain authority on your site and get some traffic but also to promote your event.
+Guest posting can be very valuable to not only gain authority on your site and get some traffic but also for event advertising.

 Research and find blogs that allow a guest post that is related to your event.
 Make a list and think of topics you could write about for each blog.